 BIC Disposable Classic Lighter With Child Guard: This six pack of Bic lighters is reasonably priced but check around since these often go on sale locally.
 BICs just work – every time.

 Lodge Logic 12-Inch Pre-Seasoned Skillet: This purchase changed the way I cook.
 I use my cast iron cookware for everything from salmon, to bacon and eggs, to biscuits.
-For under $20, there is no excuse not to own this survival basic.

 Solo Stove: I am so impressed that I renamed this the “Amazing Little Solo Stove”.
 You can also purchase a version that also burns alcohol.